Learn if You Should Get a Divorce

-If you pursue divorce, the life you have now—no matter how long you may have been married—will be legally divided.
-Even though your emotions may be running high, you must understand that every decision you make in divorce will ultimately affect the rest of your life.
+If you pursue a divorce, the life you have now will be legally divided—no matter how long you may have been married.
+Even though your emotions may be running high, you must understand that every decision you make during the divorce will ultimately affect the rest of your life.
 To put it another way, divorce is a business deal, and you are the CEO.
 Regardless of how you feel, you have to make rational business decisions to protect your future.

-First, you should hire a team of divorce professionals to help make the process more manageable.
+First, you should hire a team of divorce professionals to help you make the process more manageable.
 If you are struggling with the emotional aspect of your divorce, the first person to add to your team may be a therapist.
-This person can help you find positive and constructive methods to cope with the tumultuous feelings you may be having.
-It is also usually beneficial to lean on close friends for support.
+This person can help you find positive, constructive methods for coping with the tumultuous feelings you may be having.
+Usually, it is also beneficial to lean on close friends for support.

 Second, you should hire a Certified Divorce Financial Analyst.
-A CDFA will help analyze your financial situation, gather and prepare relevant financial materials, and help you craft a settlement that will make financial sense for you in the future.
-You should consider having a CDFA on your team before hiring a divorce attorney because one of the first steps an attorney will take is to ask you to gather complex financial information for a financial affidavit that is legally binding.
+A CDFA will help you analyze your financial situation, gather and prepare relevant financial materials, and craft a settlement that will make financial sense in the future.
+You should consider having a CDFA on your team before hiring a divorce attorney.
+One of the first things that an attorney will do is ask you to gather complex financial information for a legally binding financial affidavit.

 Finally, a competent divorce attorney will handle the legal aspects of your divorce.
-Make sure you find an attorney whose primary practice is family law, as divorce has a complex set of rules that are different from other areas of the law.
+Make sure that you find an attorney who specializes in family law, as divorce has a complex set of rules that are different from other parts of the law.
 Having a divorce attorney will be essential for resolving your divorce, so it is crucial that you make a wise decision to help protect your interests during settlement negotiations.

 As painful as the process may be, it will end.
 If you make smart decisions and take everything one step at a time, know that the rest of your life lies ahead.
 You can do it.